creative-connections/Bodylight.js-Components/webcomponents/doc/gettingstarted.md

-### Adding web component into HTML web page

-Web components are supported by modern browsers.
+# Bodylight web components in HTML

-Script with bundle `bodylight.bundle.js` can be used to add bodylight web components into any web application or web page.
+Script bundle `bodylight.bundle.js` adds Bodylight Web Components support into any web application or web page.
+It follows [Web Components standards](https://www.webcomponents.org/) supported by all major web browsers.

-The following HTML snippet loads first the `bodylight.bundle.js` script and use custom-elements `<bdl-fmi>` with attributes `fminame=""` and `targetsource=""` to specify target for annotation.
-There is additionally button to hide the `<div>` containing the custom element.
+The following HTML snippet loads first the `bodylight.bundle.js` script alongside `modelfmi.js` (Model exported as FMU and then as JS by Bodylight Compiler).
+Then custom-elements with prefix `<bdl-` can be used alongside other standard HTML.
+`<bdl-fmi>` renders as control buttons (play,pause,step) to start stop simulation in FMI.
+In the background, variables of model are bind as output to dygraph chart in `<bdl-dygraphchart>` and as input from `<bdl-range>`.

 ```html
 <!DOCTYPE html>